Building Mental Resilience Through Psychology Literacy

 This repository brings together the curriculum framework, Alpha-stage prototype, and submission materials for the UNICEF Venture Fund 2025 (Stage 2 RFP).

-Folder | Purpose |
+| Folder | Purpose |

-content-design/ | Full psychology literacy curriculum and documentation — Grade 1–6 spiral sequence, unit descriptions, learning outcomes, and theoretical comparison with SEL. |
+| content-design/ | Full psychology literacy curriculum and learning design materials, including grade-level scope and sequence, unit structures, learning outcomes, and pedagogical rationale. |

-unicef-venture-fund-2025-submission/ | All documentation submitted under the UNICEF Venture Fund Stage 1 (EOI) and Stage 2 (RFP) for transparency and reference. |
+| unicef-venture-fund-2025-submission/ | Archived documentation from the UNICEF Venture Fund Stage 1 (EOI), retained for reference and transparency. |

 MindMaster integrates three complementary AI systems designed to enhance engagement, feedback, and personalised support while keeping all learners aligned to the same standardised curriculum: